jbx-protocol/juice-docs-v2/docs/api/contracts/or-utilities/jbetherc20projectpayer/write/addtobalanceOf.md

   @param _amount The amount of tokens being paid, as a fixed point number.
 If the token is ETH, this is ignored and msg.value is used in its place.
   @param _decimals The number of decimals in the `_amount` fixed point number.
 If the token is ETH, this is ignored and 18 is used in its place, which corresponds to the amount of decimals expected in msg.value.
   @param _memo A memo to pass along to the emitted event.
+  @param _metadata Extra data to pass along to the terminal.
 */
-function addToBalance(
+function addToBalanceOf(
   uint256 _projectId,
   address _token,
   uint256 _amount,
   uint256 _decimals,
-  string memory _memo
+  string memory _memo,
+  bytes memory _metadata
 ) public payable virtual override {
   // ETH shouldn't be sent if the token isn't ETH. if (address(_token) != JBTokens.ETH) {